-- 1. In the Inspector on the left edge of the window, click the Track field, and then select an (unused) track.

-- 2. If the left-most four-pads icon in the Track section is not selected, click it.
-This indicates that the track is using a drum program.

-- 3. Click the list icon in the Track section in the Inspector, and click Length so it is selected.
+- 1. In the Inspector on the left edge of the window, click the Track field, and then select an (unused) track. - 2.
+If the left-most four-pads icon in the Track section is not selected, click it.
+This indicates that the track is using a drum program. - 3.
+Click the list icon in the Track section in the Inspector, and click Length so it is selected. - Click and drag the Length field in the Track section up or down to set a length for the track.

-- TRACK

-3 (unused)

-Length

-Seq

-✓ Type

-✓ Length

-✓ Length

-✓ Velocity

-Transpose

-Mute / Solo

-- 4. Click and drag the Length field in the Track section up or down to set a length for the track.
 If you select the minimum value, Sequence, the track will be however long your sequence is.